Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Discussion

-In conclusion, we would like emphasize that the most important role in the corrosion of bead glass is played by internal stresses that have appeared in glass during making beads.
-Further corrosion of the glass beads takes place owing to gradual relieve of that stress.
+In conclusion, we would like to emphasize that the most important role in the corrosion of bead glass is played by internal stresses that have arisen in the glass during the manufacture of beads since the corrosion of the glass beads takes place owing to gradual relaxation of that stress.

 The overall picture of the destruction of glass beads of the 19th century looks as follows \cite{RSF_16-18-10366/2018}.

 \textit{The nucleation of crystallites in turquoise beads.} When glass was melted at $T>1200$\,{\textcelsius}, orthorhombic KSbOSiO$_4$ crystallites were nucleating in the melt \cite{Yur_JAP,Beads_KSS_SPIE,KSS_Electron_microscopy,GosNIIR_Conference}.